ROCm/ROCmValidationSuite/doc/ugsrc/ug1main.md

 <tr><td>count</td><td>Integer</td><td>This specifies number of times to execute
 the action.
 If the value is 0, execution will continue indefinitely.
-If a value isn’t specified the default will be 1.
+If a value isn’t specified the default is 1.
 Some modules will ignore this parameter.</td></tr>

 <tr><td>wait</td><td>Integer</td><td>This indicates how long the test should wait